HyrumHansen/math4610/task2.md

             1.00e-16         0.4161468365         0.00                 0.4161468365
 ```
 The error tends to decrease with the value of h until h = .0001, at which point the error sharply increases.
 Using Python, a plot of the logged h value vs the logged error was acquired.

 ![alt text](images/task2/plot1.png)

+The slope of the error decrease was measured using the linregress method from the scipy.stats method (the code is available [here]()).
+The slope of the line was 1.997, or about 2.
+Because the slope of the line is arbitrarily close to 2, we confirm that this is a second order approximation.